impeccableai/axii-examples/tasks/generator/README.md

 # Generator
 ## Description
-This script generates a file with a specified number of lines, where each line contains an integer from 0 to `size-1`.
+This Task generates a file with a specified number of lines, where each line contains an integer from 0 to `size-1`.
 The size of the output file is determined by the "size" parameter.
 The output file is specified using the "output" flag.

 ### Example
 If `size` is 5, the output file will look like this: